8lak/Cognitive_OS/README.md

 *   **The "Killer Feature" - Interactive Forwarding:** A guided, step-by-step wizard makes forwarding context between bots simple, robust, and error-proof.
 *   **Professional-Grade Responsiveness:** A non-blocking, asynchronous status indicator with a timer gives you complete confidence that the program is working during API calls.

-*[Optional but HIGHLY Recommended: Insert a GIF here demonstrating the `forward` command in action.
-Tools like LiceCap or Kap make this easy.]*

 ---

 ### Technical Architecture